When is the best time to climb Kilimanjaro?

 So how do I pack correctly for each zone?

 It is said that climbing Kilimanjaro is like hiking from the equator to the North Pole in a matter of days!
 That’s why it is so important that you keep these 5 climate zones in mind when packing for your climb.
-We have put together a Kilimanjaro packing guide which you can also watch below.
+We have put together a Kilimanjaro packing list which you can also watch below.
 Keep this packing guide close by when you are in your Kilimanjaro preparation phase.

 Kilimanjaro wind patterns